 The corporate culture and leadership at Goldman Sachs was put into an unflattering light by one of it’s own executives.
-Greg Smith retired from leadership and culturethe his position at the financial services company where he was executive director and head of the firm’s equity derivatives business in Europe.
+Greg Smith retired from the his position at the financial services company where he was executive director and head of the firm’s equity derivatives business in Europe.
 His parting gift to the firm was a March 14th op-ed in the New York Times, “Why I left Goldman Sachs.”
 He took unflinching shots at the company’s corporate culture and leadership by outlining “a decline in the firm’s moral fiber.”
 Smith wrote “Today many of these leaders display a Goldman Sachs cultural quotient of exactly zero percent. …Integrity?
 It’s eroding.”

 Smith’s action brings to mind two key questions.
 First is Goldman Sachs really that bad?
 Second why would an executive take such drastic action against his former employer?